 The tile will either break in several pieces, or it may pop off all at once.
 Try to remove an area of tile from the floor that is about 8 inches wide and perhaps 2 inches from the flooring material that touches up against the tile.

-After the tile has been removed, and you can see the cement board, strike the cement board with your hammer to pulverize it.
+Strike the cement board with your hammer to pulverize it.
 It will take a few hammer blows to achieve this, but the cement board will disintegrate.
 Remove the debris so the wood floor is exposed.
 I prefer to use a wet-dry vacuum to get up all of the small debris.

 Take the flat garden spade and drive it between the wood subfloor and the cement board.
 Try to get about 6 inches of the spade under the cement board.
 Lift up on the handle to lift the cement board.